dqthebt24/ml-nn/Torch7/installation.md

 $cd CMake/
 $./bootstrap; make; sudo make install
 ````
+- Note: If have error `E: Package 'python-software-properties' has no installation candidate`
+    - replace `python-software-properties` by `software-properties-common` in file `~/torch/install-deps`

 2. If have issue with OpenSSL, do bellow steps:
     - Install it using `$sudo apt-get install libssl-dev`
     - Run command `$./bootstrap; make; sudo make install` again